 You will find by involving your team in understanding your business processes they will begin to value time and costs because they understand how these things affect your business.
 You may also find that they feel more involved with the business, making them more confident when they realise their opinions and job role matters in more ways than they once thought.

-Remember the business process improvement is a challenging approach to your business.
+Remember, a business process improvement is a challenging approach to your business.
 Not only are you acknowledging the flaws within your company but you have the challenge of coming up with the solution to these issues.
-This is why we encourage you to involve your team, because chances are you’ll have more than one good idea in a group of people!
+This is why we encourage you to involve your team because chances are you’ll have more than one good idea in a group of people!

 Tamara is the creative one.
 Her PC reflects her imaginative mind, colourful and with 2,857 tabs open in the browser.

 She’s the one who sits in the corner of the office busy working on our website.
 Even though she sits in silence, if she’s not in, our team is not complete.